CounterpartyXCP/Documentation/Counterwallet/counterwallet_faq.md

 Counterwallet hosted by the Counterparty project is available at [Counterwallet.io](https://counterwallet.io/).
 Because Counterwallet source code is [open source](https://github.com/CounterpartyXCP/counterwallet/), anyone can host their own instance of Counterwallet.
 Those instances, however, are not under control of Counterparty.io, so it is up to the user to assess reliability and trustworthiness of the host.

-Where can I create different addresses for different types of coins?
+Where can I create addresses for different types of coins?
 --------------------------

 Counterwallet uses regular Bitcoin addresses to store Bitcoin, XCP, as well as any other assets (also known as coins or tokens).
 You can store any of these, on any Counterwallet address, as long as they are issued using the Counterparty platform.
 Altcoins that have their own blockchain, separate from Bitcoin, are not supported.